 There are other options available if you need them, though, including optional Registry virtualisation, making this an excellent way to protect your software investment.

 The authors also produce a more powerful commercial Enigma Protector build, though, which adds additional layers of security to prevent your code from being analysed.
 Find out more at the product site.

-Build 7.20 is a maintenance release.
+Build 7.30 is a bug fix release.
 (Full Changelog)